Nintendogs + Cats: Versions

 The game comes in three different versions: Nintendogs + Cats: French Bulldog & New Friends, Nintendogs + Cats: Golden Retriever & New Friends, and Nintendogs + Cats: Toy Poodle & New Friends.
 Each version features many breeds.
 In Japan, the Golden Retriever version is called Shiba Inu & New Friends.

 Each version begins with nine dog breeds, but all twenty seven are unlockable in each game.
 All the breeds from the original Nintendogs games return plus eight new breeds including: French Bulldog, Basset Hound, Great Dane, and Pomeranian.
 Three cat varieties appear in each version of the game, however there are no distinct breeds.

 Development

 Designer Shigeru Miyamoto stated that the idea of dogs and cats getting along came from his own pets.
 This made him think of the Disney movie The Incredible Journey and its 1993 remake, Homeward Bound: The Incredible Journey.
 He stated that "Making a game called Nintencats just didn't seem right for Nintendo", so he brought cats into Nintendogs.

 Reception

-Nintendogs + Cats has received generally positive reviews by critics, having an aggregate score of 74.14% on GameRankings and 71/100 on Metacritic.
-Japanese magazine Famitsu gave the game a 38/40 but still the highest points for a Nintendo 3DS launch game.
+Nintendogs + Cats received mixed reviews by critics, having an aggregate score of 74.14% on GameRankings and 71/100 on Metacritic.
+Japanese magazine Famitsu gave the game a 38/40, the highest score of all Nintendo 3DS launch titles.

 Two months after the first launch, Nintendo announced sales of 1.71 million units, making it officially the first platinum game for the 3DS.
 As of December 31, 2015, the game has worldwide sales of 3.99 million.